 - 2 cans white beans, drained and rinsed

-- Season the pork chops with salt and freshly cracked pepper on both sides.
+- Season the pork chops with salt and pepper on both sides.

-- Place in a dutch oven and sear both sides on medium high heat, about 3 minutes on each side.
+- Place in a dutch oven and sear both sides on medium high heat with a couple tablespoons of olive oil, about 3 minutes on each side.
 Remove and place on a separate plate.

-- On the stove, lower the heat to medium low and add the onion, carrots, garlic, and a pinch of red pepper flakes (or more to taste) for 4 -5 minutes.
+- On the stove, lower the heat to medium low and add the onion, carrots, garlic, and a pinch of red pepper flakes (or more to taste) for 4 -5 minutes, adding additional olive oil if needed.
 Stir well, scraping off any brown bits at the bottom.

 - Add the sage leaves and the chicken broth and bring to a boil.
-Remove from heat immediately.
+Remove from heat.